sami-ka/scorepyo/README.md

 Scorepyo leverages the awesome <a href="https://github.com/interpretml/interpret" target="_blank">interpretML</a> package and their EBM model to automatically extract binary features.

 ## Optuna-based Risk score model
-The risk-score model can be modeled as an optimization problem 3 sets of decision variables:
+The risk-score model can be modeled as an optimization problem with 3 sets of decision variables:
 * Subset of binary features to use
 * Points associated to each selected binary feature
 * Log-odd intercept when 0 point